Synthetic Vs Natural Makeup Brushes

 Synthetic Makeup Brushes

 Synthetic brushes are better for use with liquids, as they are not as porous as natural hair brushes.
-This means that the product will actually stay on the bristles, the brush will retain its shape, and will apply your liquid or cream product to your face.
+This means that the liquid makeup or product will stay on the bristles, the brush will retain its shape, and it will apply your liquid foundation or cream product to your face effectively.
 The liquids won’t get trapped!

 Synthetic brushes work great for Skin Prep too.
 I like to use a brush to layer skin prep on clients, or when I’m extremely dry to put a layer of Water Balm on my face like a mask.